Crissium/SilverDict-mobile/README.md

 - [x] Find in page
 - [x] Tap to search
 - [x] Dictionary/Group management
-- [ ] Better dark mode support in the WebView
 - [ ] Two-column view on wider screens
 - [x] Localisation
 - [ ] Launch SilverDict from context menu (that is, when you select a word in another app, you can choose to search for it in SilverDict.
 Also this would make it integrate better with e-book readers.)